Auditions

 Rehearsals & Performances

-Rehearsals are on Tuesdays (beginning August 13, 2024 through May 2025) at the School of Music on the University of South Florida Tampa campus from 7:30 pm to 10:00 pm.
+Rehearsals are on Tuesdays (August 12th - May 30th) at the School of Music on the University of South Florida Tampa campus from 7:30 pm to 10:00 pm.
 There are additional rehearsals during performance weeks.
 Singers are expected to attend all MCTB rehearsals.
 Singers are excused for unresolvable conflicts only at the discretion of the Artistic Staff and will be expected to review recorded missed rehearsals.
 All dress rehearsals and rehearsals with The Florida Orchestra are mandatory.

 Audition Requirements